Wey Gaoshan

-The Wey Gaoshan (魏牌高山) is a luxury plug-in hybrid minivan produced by Great Wall Motor under the premium brand, Wey.
+The Wey Gaoshan (魏牌高山, tall mountain) is a plug-in hybrid minivan produced by Great Wall Motor under the premium brand, Wey.

-Overview
+First generation (2023)

-On October 19, 2023, the Wey Gaoshan went on sale in China.
+On October 19, 2023, the original Wey Gaoshan went on sale in China.
 It features a layout that accommodates either six or seven passengers.

-During Auto Shanghai 2025, Wey announced the updated Gaoshan family strategy, renaming the short wheelbase model for family use as the Gaoshan 7, the standard wheelbase model as the Gaoshan 8, and the long wheelbase model for business as the Gaoshan 9.
+During Auto Shanghai 2025, Wey announced the updated Gaoshan family strategy, renaming the short-wheelbase model for family use as the Gaoshan 7, the medium-wheelbase model as the Gaoshan 8, and the long-wheelbase model for business as the Gaoshan 9.